p3z/web3-lab/readme.md

 ## File structure
 - Baby blockchain: A rudimentary proof-of-work blockchain built using javascript (specifically express framework)
 - Example sol contracts: A repo of solidity contracts from various sources for the sake of studying
+- learn-web-3-projects: A place to store my progress in following along with the [LearnWeb3.io](https://www.learnweb3.io/) curriculum
 - web3 roadmap: Literally an editable image file (use draw.io) used to keep track of progress and put things into greater context.

 ## Misc.
 Resources